vishvAsa/kAvyam/laxaNam/kathA/pAtrANi/bhAvaH.md

 - Construction by stories
   - mental states (including emotions) are akin to stories in having a beginning, middle, and end as well as in forming a unified whole
   - Stories become narratives when we give them a verbal or non-verbal form
-  - prototypical narratives as those that “have a telic structure including an agent, a goal, and a causal sequence connecting the agent‟s various actions with the achievement or nonachievement of the goal”, some of them have sustained cultural interest
+  - prototypical narratives as those that “have a telic structure including an agent, a goal, and a causal sequence connecting the agent's various actions with the achievement or nonachievement of the goal”, some of them have sustained cultural interest
     - prototype of sorrow, for example, is “what you feel like when someone you love dies and express through weeping”
     - junctural emotions -  fear, disgust, anger, wonder, mirth that are temporally limited in their scope within the narrative
     - outcome emotions - happiness and sorrow “define the enduring feelings we prototypically consider the final evaluation points for junctural emotions”